 We are the only national organisation offering small, discretionary funds to small rural, regional and remote communities across Australia.
 We operate a number of grant programs, each with its own set of individual parameters and areas of focus that allow communities to respond to the needs of their people, place and prosperity.

-To date, FRRR and our donor partners have distributed more than $75 million in grants to around 9,500 projects.
+To date, FRRR and our donor partners have distributed more than $85 million in grants to around 9,500 projects.
 On average, for every dollar we invest, a further $3 are contributed either in cash or in-kind by the local community.
 For some communities, the leverage is even greater.
-This means that together with our fellow donors, at a minimum, we have helped to implement $260 million worth of projects, all of which enhance the lives of those living in rural, regional and remote Australian communities.
+This means that together with our fellow donors, at a minimum, we have helped to implement $340 million worth of projects, all of which enhance the lives of those living in rural, regional and remote Australian communities.

 For more information, visit our Grants pages.